eyeseast/visible-data/_posts/2013-08-31-gender-gap-in-higher-ed.markdown

 In my series of posts on responsive maps, legends and charts using D3, I used a dataset from the U.S. Census on educational attainment (by way of the new [Census Reporter][cr]).
 That got me curious what states have a gap between men and women in who had a bachelor's degree. ([Data][])

  [cr]: http://beta.censusreporter.org "Census Reporter, beta"
- [data]: http://beta.censusreporter.org/compare/01000US/040/map/?release=acs2011_1yr&table=C15002 "Sex by Educational Attainment for the Population 25 Years and Over"
+ [data]: http://beta.censusreporter.org/compare/01000US/040/map/?release=acs2011_1yr&table=C15002 "Sex by Educational Attainment for the Population 25 Years and Over, 2011 ACS"

 <div id="chart"></div>

+Some thoughts: Alaska, Puerto Rico, North Dakota and Vermont are clear outlyers, all with a higher rate of bachelor's degrees for women than men.
+No state has an imbalance toward men.
+That's interesting.

+Is there a better way to show this?
+Would paired bar charts make for easier comparison?
+Would a regression line help?

 <script type="x-jst" id="caption-template">
 <h5><%= Name %></h5>